In Quest To Buy Marlins, Derek Jeter Has Michael Jordan On His Team

 It’s not clear how much money the NBA Hall of Famer and Charlotte Hornets owner is investing.

-Baseball commissioner Rob Manfred said Monday there are “three viable bidding groups that are essentially in the same place in terms of price” in the Miami Marlins sale process.
+Baseball commissioner Rob Manfred said Monday there are “three viable bidding groups that are essentially in the same place in terms of price.”

 Jeter’s group, which also includes Florida money manager Bruce Sherman, is competing against one led by Tagg Romney and Jeb Bush, and another led by Miami construction magnate Jorge Mas.
 Bush and Jeter previously worked together toward buying the team.